thijsfranck/the-dynamic-typists/typings/README.md

 ## Note

-Always ensure that, when integrating new features that rely on untyped web APIs, the type stubs in this module are appropriately extended.
+Always ensure that, when integrating new features that rely on untyped web APIs, the type stubs in this folder are appropriately extended.